-Take time to explain about what's on offer and make sure the person has understood, maybe ask them to repeat back to you what they need to do.
+Take time to explain about medications or procedures and make sure the person has understood, maybe ask them to repeat back to you what they need to do.

 Can you make more time to gather background information on your patients?